 Get a Copy of Your Free Credit Report

-Doing so will give you an idea of where you stand so you won’t be caught off guard when applying for loans.
+Doing so will give you an idea of where you stand so you won’t be caught off guard when applying for an auto loan.
 Keep in mind that the credit score lenders see may be different.
-Also, if your credit scores are on the lower end of the spectrum, it may be worthwhile to work on improving your score before applying.
+Furthermore, if your credit scores are on the lower end of the spectrum, it may be worthwhile to work on improving your score before applying.

 This guide shows you how to get a copy of your free credit report from each of the three major credit bureaus.
 And if you don’t know how to find your credit score, this guide provides additional guidance.